 If you sign the petition below, we can keep you updated on SELC's current urban agriculture advocacy that builds on our success with the Neighborhood Food Act and furthers our right to grow and sell food in our communities.

-The California Neighborhood Food Act removes barriers to growing food for personal consumption.
-The law ensures that people have the right to grow food for themselves regardless of their housing status.
+The California Neighborhood Food Act, signed into law in 2014, removes barriers to growing food for personal consumption.
+The law provides rights to grow food in certain circumstances.
 As a signatory to this petition, you can show your support for urban agriculture as a strategy to increase access to fresh food, promote food security for vulnerable Californians, and reduce environmental impacts of water-intensive lawns.
-We'll keep you updated on SELC's other work to promote urban agriculture.
+We'll keep you updated on our other work to promote urban agriculture.
 Below are descriptions of the key provisions of the law:

 The law requires that tenants of single family homes and duplexes have the right to grow produce in their backyard in portable containers as long as it does not create trip-and-fall risks or other hazards.
 It allows the landlord to place restrictions on the location and number of containers.